rezaghoddoosian/DurNet/README.md

-For more questions,please contact the first author of the associated paper - Reza Ghoddoosian (reza.ghoddoosian@mavs.uta.edu).
+For more questions, please contact the first author of the associated paper - Reza Ghoddoosian (reza.ghoddoosian@mavs.uta.edu).